 Selecting the Perfect Ratchet Strap

-It’s important that you always have too many tie down straps than not having enough straps to get the job done right, as well as getting the job done safely.
+You must always have too many tie-down straps than not having enough straps to get the job done right, as well as get the job done safely.
 Loads can often shift during transportation so you never want to secure from just one side of the cargo as well.

 What should you do with Ratchet Strap Loose Ends?

-As well as securing the loose ends of the ratchet straps when transporting cargo you should always do your duty of a safe cargo transporter by double checking your ratchet straps after a couple miles.
+As well as securing the loose ends of the ratchet straps when transporting cargo you should always do your duty as a safe cargo transporter by double-checking your ratchet straps after a couple of miles.
 This is to check or relook at any potential load shifts or cargo straps that may have moved due to potential stretching in some cases.
-One of the most overlooked ways that load shifts during transportation are actually caused by the wind and the potential road bumps you may hit during your journey across town or across the world.
+One of the most overlooked ways that load shifts during transportation are caused by the wind and the potential road bumps you may hit during your journey across town or the world.

-The best guide to follow when using tie downs is always checked once before leaving to make sure everything is secured properly as you get ready to travel.
-After going down the road for a few minutes or by the time you reach 2 to 3 miles to pull over when it is safe to do so and recheck the tie-downs to make sure nothing has shifted and all of the tie downs are secured tightly.
-Make sure to also check out some of our other blog posts where you can find other great tip and tricks for tie downs and our ratchet strap blogs.
+The best guide to follow when using tie-downs is always to check once before leaving to make sure everything is secured properly as you get ready to travel.
+After going down the road for a few minutes or by the time you reach 2 to 3 miles pull over when it is safe to do so and recheck the tie-downs to make sure nothing has shifted and all of the tie-downs are secured tightly.
+Make sure to also check out some of our other blog posts where you can find other great tips and tricks for tie-downs and our ratchet strap blogs.

 Ratchet Straps Half Twist Quick Tip to Prevent Wind

-Ratchet Straps Half Twist prevents the wind from moving the tie down straps which could create a polyester tie down strap webbing rubbing against a sharp edge.
-Not only could this cause possible friction, but it could cause severe burns in your tie down webbing due to the amount of wind these straps endure during transportation.
+Ratchet Straps Half Twist prevents the wind from moving the tie-down straps which could create a polyester tie-down strap webbing rubbing against a sharp edge.
+Not only could this cause possible friction, but it could cause severe burns in your tie-down webbing due to the amount of wind these straps to endure during transportation.

-The way that the ratchet straps half twist works are through the method of preventing harmonics from forming around the ratchet strap.
+The way that the ratchet straps’ half twist works are through the method of preventing harmonics from forming around the ratchet strap.
 What are harmonics?
-Harmonics are the wind effect that is caused when the wind hits a surface that it can not flow through.
+Harmonics is the wind effect that is caused when the wind hits a surface that it can not flow through.
 An example of this would be a brick wall preventing winds from passing through such as a fence around your yard that allows wind to flow through.
-When the wind has a harmonic field this can cause wind damage to occur, tie downs, in this case, to become weakened, as well as a place of incredibly strong winds and wind gusts.
+When the wind has a harmonic field this can cause wind damage to occur, tie-downs, in this case, to become weakened, as well as a place of incredibly strong winds and wind gusts.

-The reason that wind can cause damage to your tie down straps is due to friction.
-When the wind is moving your tie down straps back and forth going down the road it can cause the ratchet straps to move side to side or up and down.
+The reason that wind can cause damage to your tie-down straps is due to friction.
+When the wind is moving your tie-down straps back and forth going down the road it can cause the ratchet straps to move side to side or up and down.
 This creates friction if at any time ratchet straps rub against any of the surfaces that they touch against a sharp surface.
 Friction can end up causing burns similar to what fire can do in terms of damage due to the extreme amount of heat that the friction can cause the ratchet straps.
-This is why it is crucial to always inspect your ratchet straps for any notice burns on the polyester tie down webbing before using and before storing.
+This is why it is crucial to always inspect your ratchet straps for any noticeable burns on the polyester tie-down webbing before using and before storing.

 How to use Cam Buckle Tie Down Straps

-Finding if Cam Buckle Straps or Ratchet Straps work better for your application really relies on what you are attempting to secure.
-If the cargo is lightweight and it more brittle or could be damaged during transportation then Cam Buckles are likely going to be the better choice of cargo securement straps.
-However, if the Cargo is heavier and needs more strength in order to keep it secured such as on the back of a Flatbed truck or Tractor trailer then you will want to look into Ratchet Straps or Winch Straps to help secure your cargo.
+Finding if Cam Buckle Straps or Ratchet Straps work better for your application relies on what you are attempting to secure.
+If the cargo is lightweight and is more brittle or could be damaged during transportation then Cam Buckles are likely going to be the better choice of cargo securement straps.
+However, if the Cargo is heavier and needs more strength to keep it secured such as on the back of a Flatbed truck or Tractor-trailer then you will want to look into Ratchet Straps or Winch Straps to help secure your cargo.

 How to Tie Down Luggage on a Roof Rack